kp003919/SmartScaleRTOS_Demo/README.md

      - Black --> E-
      - White --> A+
      - Green --> A-

+## Calibration Factor
+   # -396.99 was selected as a calibration factor after testing many readins from the lead cell.
+   # The more raw readings you test, the more acurate readings you could have.

+## Web server and Interface
+  - Web server is staretd once demo is started.
+  - Web interface is designed to ineract witht the demo by taring the scale or displaying the current weight.

 ## Get the code
    - Create your folder in your own location and use cd to move to your project folder.